qizheng3/Buzzingo_Meal_App/README.txt

 4) Finally, we want to help students better manage their diet by providing effective food nutrition profiling, and useful little tools such as daily calorie and essential nutrient calculator.

-There is a demo vedio to demonstrate the functionality of the App.
+There is a demo video to demonstrate the functionality of the App.
 Check it out :)

 Hope you find it useful!